 Although it is a very helpful resource it does not solve all your problems or do the work for you but gives you a good start.

-Are there any good resources or more information if you are doing your ICS yourself?
+Are there any good resources or more information if you are doing your incurred cost submission yourself?

 - DCAA tools mentioned before.